client9/client9-website-2017/content/post/simple-genius-of-dockerfiles.md

 ---
 draft:true
-title: The simple genius of dockerfiles
+title: "The simple genius of dockerfiles"
 ---

 Why is [docker](https://docker.com/) so successfull?
 One reason is the simple genius of the Dockerfile for use in provisioning.